How to install and configure PHP

 For more in depth information see the php.net documentation.

-There are a plethora of books on PHP.
+There are a plethora of books on PHP 7 and PHP 8.
 A good book from O’Reilly is Learning PHP, which includes an exploration of PHP 7’s enhancements to the language.
-PHP Cook Book, 3rd Edition is also good, but has not yet been updated for PHP 7.

 Also, see the Apache MySQL PHP Ubuntu Wiki page for more information.